frc971/971-Robot-Code/documentation/tutorials/getting-started.md

 ## Running the Code

 To run the code you'll need to download the repository from [gerrit](https://software.frc971.org/gerrit/admin/repos/971-Robot-Code), make sure to select ssh and not http.
+Click on SSH, and clone with commit message hook.
+Copy the command, and run it locally on terminal.
 To learn more about git, open a terminal and run `man git`, or see [git(1)](https://manpages.debian.org/buster/git-man/git.1.en.html) (especially the NOTES section).

 Once the repositoy is selected you'll want to make sure to configure your name, email on git.
 This is required to ensure you're following the [contributing guidelines above](#contributing).
 You can do this by running these following commands: